Snapper Grouper Amendment 43

 Most Recent Council Actions:

-At the March 2017 Meeting, Council discussed the amendment and provided the following guidance:
+At the June 2017 Council Meeting, Council discussed the amendment and approved it for Public Hearings in August of 2017.

 GET INVOLVED –